-4. Set a global configuration property using the dsconfig tool.
+4. Set a global configuration property using the dsconfig tool for each of the servers that should share changes in this group.

 '''

 $ bin/dsconfig set-global-configuration-prop \

 --set configuration-server-group:group-one

 '''

 5. Test the server group.
 In this example, enable the log publisher for each directory server in the group, server-group, by using the --applyChangeTo server-group option.